michaelficarra/purescript-filterable/README.md

 ### Type Classes

-    class (Data.Foldable.Foldable t, Data.Filterable.Zero t) <= Filterable t where
+    class (Data.Foldable.Foldable t) <= Filterable t where fzero :: forall a. t a
-      cons :: forall a. a -> t a -> t a
+      fcons :: forall a. a -> t a -> t a

 ### Values